-- The major upgrade of Panmure Station to create an interchange that allows easy transfers between trains, a new busway and local buses - find out more;
+- The major upgrade of Panmure Station creates an interchange that allows easy passenger transfer between trains, a new busway and local buses - find out more.

-- A 1.5km new road linking Morrin Rd to Mt Wellington Highway to cut up to 10 minutes off journeys between Glen Innes and Mt Wellington - find out more;
+- The new 1.5km Te Horeta Road linking Morrin Rd to Mt Wellington Highway will cut peak journey times between Mt Wellington and Glen Innes - find out more.

-- A 220m tunnel for the new road built next to the rail line at the station.
-A concrete box will be built with a road for the station on top;
+- A 220m tunnel for the new road built has been constructed next to the rail line at the station.
+The station buildings are built on top.

-- A new bridge next to Ellerslie Panmure Highway for a future busway;
+- A new bridge next to Ellerslie Panmure Highway will accommodate a future busway.

-- Replacement of the existing Ellerslie Panmure Highway bridge, higher and longer to allow for rail electrification, the new road and a possible future third rail line;
+- The Ellerslie Panmure Highway bridge has been reconstructed higher and longer to allow for rail electrification, the new road and a future third rail line.

-- Wider, longer footbridge with ramps over the rail line between William Harvey Place and Ireland Rd;
+- A wider, longer footbridge with ramps over the rail line between William Harvey Place and Ireland Rd is under construction.

-- Cycle lanes on Ellerslie Panmure Highway (Mt Wellington Highway to Queens Rd) and new AMETI road;
+- There are new cycle lanes on Ellerslie Panmure Highway (Mt Wellington Highway to Queens Rd) and will be included in the new AMETI road.

-- A new Mountain Rd bridge, also higher and longer, and realignment of Mountain Rd to meet Jellicoe Rd at the intersection with Pleasant View Rd.
-This work is carried out by Downer.
+- A new Mountain Rd bridge, also higher and longer, and realignment of Mountain Rd to meet Jellicoe Rd at the intersection with Pleasant View Rd is complete.

 - Easy transfer between buses and trains, with shelter along the majority of Panmure Station platforms.

-- Up to 300 people will be employed at the peak of project;
+- Up to 300 people have been employed on the project.

-- 44,000m3 or 5000 truckloads of hard basalt rock will be excavated for the new road tunnel and approaches;
+- 44,000m3 or 5000 truckloads of hard basalt rock has been excavated for the new road tunnel and approaches.

-- All the crushed rock from the tunnel will be reused in the new bridges and roads;
+- Crushed rock from the tunnel has been reused in the new bridges and roads.

-- Bridge piles will be drilled 60m deep to reach solid rock;
+- Bridge piles were drilled 60m deep to reach solid rock.

 Details of the transport improvements that are part of AMETI’s Panmure work.

-Panmure Station will become the entry point to the new South Eastern Busway and the main transfer point between buses and trains.
+Panmure Station is complete and caters for growing numbers of commuters.
+It is expected to become the entry point to the new South Eastern Busway and the main transfer point between buses and trains.

-The $17.5-million upgrade includes a new station building and shelter along the majority of the platforms.
-The walking distance between buses and trains will be less than a minute.
+The $17.5-million upgrade included a new station building and shelter along the majority of the platforms.
+The walking distance between buses and trains is now less than a minute.

 Improvements to the station include: